Edible Arraignments

 So you would have like a newfound font of grocery mashing time.

-Well, we we also have a toddler and so he's kind of running around in the background, slowly destroying everything.
+we also have a toddler, and so he's kind of running around in the background, slowly destroying everything.

 be able to put things away faster, close the fridge, and then be able to